 “(h) Written Plan and Documentation.–The owner, operator, or agent in charge of a facility shall prepare a written plan that documents and describes the procedures used by the facility to comply with the requirements of this section, including analyzing the hazards under subsection (b) and identifying the preventive controls adopted under subsection (c) to address those hazards.
 Such written plan, together with the documentation described in subsection (g), shall be made promptly available to a duly authorized representative of the Secretary upon oral or written request.

-Leave it to the ingenuity of the entrepreneurial spirit to now have major manufactures come up with ways to more easily facilitate the recording of necessary documentation into the machinery performing the functions and easy access to all necessary parts for the “deep cleaning requirements” outlined by the FSMA regulations.
-This diagnostic approach and the associated reporting features are an amazing addition assist to an industrial industry that is certainly over regulated and burdened with bureaucracy and red-tape.
+Leave it to the ingenuity of the entrepreneurial spirit to now have major manufacturers come up with ways to more easily facilitate the recording of necessary documentation into the machinery performing the functions and easy access to all necessary parts for the “deep cleaning requirements” outlined by the FSMA regulations.
+This diagnostic approach and the associated reporting features are an amazing addition to an industrial industry that is certainly over-regulated and burdened with bureaucracy and red tape.

-Congratulations to the men and women who have engineered these changes to help many industries comply with not only the regulators but also attempt to keep the prices of finished product down because a compliance or at least part of one has been found.
-Now the only issue is can the average manufacturing, food processing, food handler operation come up with the capital to invest in another piece of expensive equipment.
+Congratulations to the men and women who have engineered these changes to help many industries comply with not only the regulators but also attempt to keep the prices of finished products down because compliance, or at least part of one, has been found.
+Now the only issue is whether the average manufacturing, food processing, or food handler operation can come up with the capital to invest in another piece of expensive equipment.

-Equipment Leases is pleased to be in a position to help the companies that need to acquire the latest in manufacturing and food processing equipment.
-We have seen a major uptick in the number of inquiries for food packaging equipment leasing, food processing equipment leasing, any equipment necessary for food handling, and the variety of specialized equipment, they all need to keep America as the most productive and safest food supply chain in the world.
+Equipment Leases is pleased to be in a position to help companies that need to acquire the latest in manufacturing and food processing equipment.
+We have seen a significant uptick in the number of inquiries for food packaging equipment leasing, food processing equipment leasing, any equipment necessary for food handling, and the variety of specialized equipment they all need to keep America as the most productive and safest food supply chain in the world.